The deposition of Jan Crouch was, for her convenience, re-scheduled twice but finally conducted January 15th & 16th,

 Nor who else is or may be a director.
 She also said "I always was and still am just" the Program Director for the network

 and as such does sometimes do original work.
 "You know, produce shows and find new stuff".
 She asserted she had never

 seen the manuscript of The Omega Syndrome and had never heard of Sylvia Fleener, until she was told about her pending deposition

 and was handed the Declaration of Kelly Whitmore to read in preparation for it.
 Further she said "she did not even know about

 the lawsuit" until told in early December that she would be deposed.
 Was she kept in the dark for six months?
 Is she a mushroom?

 A "surprise" question directed to her by Quisenberry concerning her use of an alias, "Do you know the name Beth Dell?"...

 got a shocked look, a pause, then a meek "Yes".
 Her attorney/nephew John Casoria said for the record "She won't be using it

-have, the AUTHORITY to instruct, supervise, hire or fire employees at TBN.
+DID have, the AUTHORITY to instruct, supervise, hire or fire any employees at TBN.
 So she never did".
-She further

-added that "Kelly Whitmore was just a housekeeper, probably hired by one of the property managers, I guess, and was never,
+She further added that "Kelly Whitmore was just a housekeeper, probably hired by one of the property managers, I guess, and

 Paul Crouch attended this deposition and broke in NUMEROUS times with requests to go "off the record".
 Breaks were allowed